uber-web/math.gl/modules/web-mercator/docs/developer-guide/web-mercator-guide.md

 # Overview

-> The viewport-mercator-project module was added to math.gl on Oct 1, 2019.
+> The `viewport-mercator-project` module was added to `@math.gl/web-mercator` on Oct 1, 2019.
 It previously resided in a separate repository.
 See the original [release history](https://github.com/uber-common/viewport-mercator-project/blob/master/docs/whats-new.md)

 Projection and camera utilities supporting the Web Mercator Projection.
 At its core this is a utility for converting to and from map coordinates (i.e. latitude, longitude) to screen coordinates and back.